jeremynewlin/Project2-StreamCompaction/README.md

 needed.

 And here is a comparison of my scatter implementation and thrust's.
 I think I'm using a slow thrust version of this, becuase I don't think my basic version in CUDA should be as fast as thrust.
+But, to be honest, I'm not sure how else to optimize my implementation of scatter any further.
+It has 3 global memory reads that are absolutely necessary, and a branch.

 ![](https://lh3.googleusercontent.com/-smo_LiXzpgg15xhhf7EwXruEdDWJ6cN-NfNbUv0Z9F7l4qwYAyI22eZpwk9dHrYbonYsrSY9ik=w1505-h726)